drabhikroy/Courses/content/en/work/resume-html.md

 <div class="concise">

-- <b>Authored Peer-Reviewed Publications</b>.
-Published over 10 articles in high-impact journals, advanced knowledge in program evaluation, research methodologies, and applied social sciences.
+- <b>Analyzed and Visualized Data for Diverse Audiences</b>.
+Processed internal and external data sources and produced more than 20 interactive visualizations using RMarkdown and Shiny to support dissemination.
-- <b>Developed Automated Systems for Data Collection and Analysis</b>.
-Established automated systems for data collection, cleaning, and analysis, improved efficiency and accuracy across multiple research projects.
+- <b>Built Automated Data Systems</b>.
+Developed systems to automate data collection, cleaning, and analysis, improving efficiency and accuracy across multiple research projects.
-- <b>Designed and Administered Surveys</b>.
-Created and deployed interactive web-based surveys using HTML, CSS, and JavaScript on the Qualtrics platform, generating over 7,000 responses for various projects and studies.
+- <b>Designed and Deployed Web-Based Surveys</b>.
+Developed interactive surveys on the Qualtrics platform, using HTML, CSS, and JavaScript to improve user experience and aesthetics, resulting in over 7,000 responses across multiple studies.
-- <b>Extracted, Analyzed, and Visualized Data</b>.
-Processed and visualized data from internal research and remote sources, produced over 20 interactive visualizations using RMarkdown and Shiny for dissemination to stakeholder and other interdisciplinary groups.
-- <b>Led and Participated in Evaluations</b>.
-Contributed to 12 program evaluations and served as lead evaluator on several federally funded grants.
+- <b>Led and Contributed to Federally Funded Evaluations</b>.
+Participated in 12 program evaluations, leading several and supporting analysis on others, primarily in education and health.
+- <b>Published Peer-Reviewed Publications</b>.
+Authored 10 peer-reviewed articles and presented findings at over 20 conferences, primarily national, reaching interdisciplinary audiences.
-- <b>Mentored Graduate Students</b>.
-Advised three Master’s students and one PhD student, guided them through successful degree completion, and supported their professional growth.
+- <b>Mentored Graduate Students Through Degree Completion</b>.
+Supported three Master’s and one PhD student through all stages of their graduate work, including research, analysis, and writing.
-- <b>Presented at National Conferences</b>.
-Shared research findings at over 20 conferences, with the majority at national-level events, reaching diverse groups.
-- <b>Taught Research and Methods-Based Courses</b>.
-Instructed over 500 students in evaluation, research methods, measurement, and survey design, emphasized practical and analytical skills in data science.
+- <b>Taught Methods-Focused Courses with a Data Science Emphasis</b>.
+Delivered courses in evaluation, research methods, measurement, and survey design to several hundred students, emphasizing applied data science and real-world data use.

 </div>